Expand description

 error handler function is used, resulting in a panic with the error message attached.

-] value to set a custom error handler function for your entire app.
+to set a custom error handler function for a world,

 In practice, this is generally feature-flagged: panicking or loudly logging errors in development,